Thom52/apollo-11-mission/README.md

 #### Screen Sizes testing

 **Introduction**
-This section provides an overview of how web Apollo 11 - Mission to the moon performs across different screen sizes.
+- This section provides an overview of how Apollo 11 - Mission to the moon performs across different screen sizes.
 It was designed and implemented across various screen sizes whilst in develepment.

 | Screen Size     | Description             |
 |-----------------|-------------------------|